majk-p/scala-in-2025/marp-slides.md

 # What is Scala?

-A modern programming language that combines Object-Oriented and Functional Programming paradigms.
-Runs on JVM, JavaScript, and Native platforms.
+- Combines Object-Oriented and Functional Programming
+- Runs on JVM, JavaScript, and Native platforms

 ---

 # Academic Roots

-Developed at EPFL, by Martin Odersky.
-Community-driven evolution rather than corporate interests.
+- Developed at EPFL, by Martin Odersky
+- Community-driven evolution rather than corporate interests

 ---